Work Order Request

-The Creative Services area within the Office of Communications & Marketing has award-winning designers available to work with you on creating the most effective communications material to meet your objectives, budget, and schedule.
+The Creative Services area within the Office of Communications & Marketing has award-winning designers and writers available to work with you on creating the most effective communications material to meet your objectives, budget, and schedule.

 - Annual Reports

 - Direct Mail Campaigns

 - Scientific Posters

 How Do I Start a Job with Creative Services?

 Time Frames & Planning Ahead

 Please use the guide below to plan your project.
 With the exception of reprints, timelines listed do not include printing time.